 You know your community best.
-If you see a pervasive problem impacting members of your community, bring it to the attention of decision-makers.
-Gather information (e.g., facts, statistics, personal stories of those affected, etc.) and schedule a meeting with your legislators to ask for their support on the issue.
+If you see a problem impacting members of your community, bring it to the attention of decision-makers.
+Gather information (e.g., facts, statistics, personal stories of those affected, etc.), seek out those who also are interested in change and schedule a meeting with your legislators to ask for their support on the issue.
 Legislators want to hear from their constituents!
 By doing this, you might bring forth new information, inspiring them to take charge of the problem.
-You also may bring the issue to the attention of advocacy organizations working in relevant policy areas so they can leverage their contacts to help you affect change.
+You also may bring the issue to the attention of advocacy organizations working in relevant policy areas.
+This is an opportunity to maximize your collective power by working together.

-Formulation: Exploring various options or alternative courses of action for addressing the identified problem.
+2. Formulation: Exploring various options or alternative courses of action for addressing the identified problem.